 Information contained in this publication is intended for informational purposes only and does not constitute legal advice or opinion, nor is it a substitute for the professional judgment of an attorney.

-In Norway, the number of confirmed cases of the novel coronavirus (COVID-19) infection is currently 1,775, and is increasing every day.
 The COVID-19 virus has a direct impact on the workplace.
 The following provides a short overview of Norwegian employers’ obligations to their employees and rights to manage their business during the COVID-19 outbreak.

 General health and safety requirements